 Free Tools to Help You Calculate How Your Salary or Job Offer Compares

 Comparing job offers isn’t apples-to-apples.
 The number on your paycheck is only one of many factors that go into your actual pay.
 Benefits like health insurance and retirement contributions also add to the bottom line.
-And then there’s cost of living -- a small fortune in mid-sized city might not stretch very far in a coastal metropolis.
+And then there’s cost of living -- a small fortune in a mid-sized city might not stretch very far in a coastal metropolis.

 To figure out how much a job offer is really worth, you need to have some basis for comparison.
 Online salary calculators and cost of living calculators are an easy, free way to get that information.
-Even if you’re not job searching right at this very second, it’s a good idea to stay up-to-date on what you should be earning, based on your location, position and experience.
+Even if you are not job searching right at this very second, it’s a good idea to stay up-to-date on what you should be earning, based on your location, position, and experience.
 That way you have a sense of what to expect when you start to talk salary with your current or potential employer.

 Of course, if you are contemplating a job change, these tools are even more useful.
 Salary calculators can help you determine how much a job offer is worth and how far your paycheck will go in a specific location, based on the cost of living in that area.

 Again, remember that when you are evaluating what you earn, there are many factors to take into account.
 Salary is important, but benefits can help make a modest paycheck go much further- especially things like bonuses, child care, paid time off, and comprehensive health insurance.

 These salary calculators and surveys will help you find out salary information for your current job as well as positions you're interested in.